hohsieh/hec-ras-docker/README.md

 docker run -it --name hec-ras-project -v /local/path/to/project/data:/project -v /local/path/to/results/dir:/results hec-ras
 ```

-The container will run until the provided project runscript has completed.
+The container will run until the provided project bash script has completed.
 If you want to have your container run without seeing the output, you can replace the `-it` portion of your `docker run` command with `-d`.